DiCamillo Companion

 Brampton Bryan Hall (The Hall) (Brampton Bryan Castle) (Brompton Brian Castle)

 • Earlier Houses: The 14th century three-story Brampton Bryan Castle, built of Caen stone from Normandy, was mostly destroyed during the English Civil War.
-The Grade I-listed ruins, which feature a pair of embattled round towers, were used in the filming of the 1992 Merchant Ivory film "Howards End."
+The Grade I-listed ruin, which feature a pair of embattled round towers, was used in the filming of the 1992 Merchant Ivory film "Howards End."

 Built / Designed For: Edward Harley